-STP streamlines the reporting of employee related tax and superannuation to the ATO.
+STP streamlines the reporting of employee-related tax and superannuation to the ATO.
 This reporting is facilitated through STP-enabled accounting or payroll software.

 In the 2019-20 Federal Budget, the Government announced its plans to expand data collected through STP.
-The Australian Taxation Office (ATO) has recently announced further guidance on the expansion of STP (also known as STP Phase 2) including the announcement of a proposed mandatory start date of 1 January 2022.
+The Australian Taxation Office (ATO) has recently announced further guidance on the expansion of STP (also known as STP Phase 2) including the announcement of the proposed mandatory start date of 1 January 2022.

 Here is a summary of what we know so far.

 Currently, businesses report payroll information for their employees to the ATO each time they are paid through STP-enabled software.
 Payroll information includes:

 - • Pay as you go (PAYG) withholding; and